-Abbey Glenn Riverfront B&B is located at 102 Waterloo Row in Fredericton.
-It’s a 1790 Georgian home on land granted to Benedict Arnold, the American general during the Revolutionary War who betrayed his country and became synonymous with the word “traitor.”
-In 1785, Arnold and his son Richard moved to Saint John, where they speculated in land and established a business doing trade with the West Indies.
-Arnold purchased large tracts of land in the Maugerville area, and acquired city lots in Saint John and Fredericton.
+Abbey Glenn Riverfront B&B, situated at 102 Waterloo Row in Fredericton, occupies a Georgian residence dating back to 1790.
+The land on which it stands was initially granted to Benedict Arnold, an American general from the Revolutionary War who is famously known for betraying his country, hence becoming a symbol for “traitor”.
+Arnold and his son Richard relocated to Saint John in 1785, where they dabbled in land speculation and established a trade enterprise with the West Indies.
+Arnold managed to amass vast stretches of land in the Maugerville area and also secured several urban lots in both Saint John and Fredericton.

 Others who occupied the home: 1812-1858 Colonel George Shore, Surveyor-General of New Brunswick and Senator Muriel McQueen-Fergusson, first woman speaker of the Senate of Canada.
 The home no longer operates as a B&B.

 This post has already been read 4817 times!